 What is Royalty-Free Music?

-Royalty-free music requires the user to purchase a one-off license to use the track without paying the artist additional royalties.
+Royalty-free music requires the user to purchase a one-off license to use the track without paying the rights holder additional royalties.
 A royalty is the payment made to the copyright holder whenever the material gets played.

 Royalties are negotiated by the one who owns the copyright, and the agreement doesn't give the user rights to the copyright.
 Purchasing a license to use royalty-free music typically allows the purchaser to use the music for a limited time for a specific, agreed-upon licensing fee.